-Typical questions asked are “Why do I need to grind my concrete?”, “Which method is better?” or “Can’t I just acid etch it?”
-With these questions in mind, let’s look at why concrete has to be prepared in this manner and which method may be best for you to achieve the results that you need.
+Typical questions asked are “Why do I need to grind or etch my concrete?”, “Which method is better?” or “Why do I have to etch new concrete?”
+With these questions in mind, let’s look at why concrete has to be prepared properly for a coating and which method may be best for you to achieve the results that you need.

-The problem with grinding your garage floor, however, is that it’s not always feasible for the average homeowner to do so.
+The problem with grinding your garage floor, however, is that it’s not always feasible for the average person to do so.
 There is the question of where to rent the equipment, how to control the dust, gouging of the surface due to inexperience, and finally cost.
 Sometimes it’s just not in the budget.

 Note: If you have a sealer or coating on the concrete, acid etching will not work.
 You will have to grind the floor to remove it.

-If this is a DIY job and you are fairly confident with your abilities, you can rent the proper grinding equipment necessary for the job.
+If this is a DIY installation and you are fairly confident with your abilities, you can rent or purchase the proper grinding equipment necessary for the job.
 In most cases you should be able to grind a two or three car garage in less than a day.
 There is also the option of hiring someone to do it for you.

 Remember, acid etching will not remove dirt and oil from your concrete floor.
 It still needs to be cleaned first.
 Etching works by reacting with the free lime in concrete.
 If the concrete is coated in oil or grime, the acid will not be very effective.